chadgevans/Chicago_Magnet_Analysis/src/Magnet_Analysis.md

 chiblocks.shp$PERCAPCRIME[chiblocks.shp$PERCAPCRIME>10]<-0 # Because these blocks have 0 population or were not counted by ACS, resulting in -inf, set to zero
 ```

+Now let's plot the high crime areas of Chicago.
+I expect there to be higher crime in the downtown and south and west side.
+The periphery, particularly the north, should have lower crime rates.

 ``` r
 plot(USA.shp, ylim=c(41.6, 42), xlim=c(-88.4, -87.35),col = "wheat2",bg="azure2", main="High Crime Census Blocks in Cook County")
 box()